brienna/MS_thesis/src/readme.md

 - `bash_practice/` — Practice scripts to understand how to use SLURM and bash.

-- `sporc_doc2vec/` — All the files that I used to run doc2vec on SPORC, minus the corpus.
+- `sporc/` — All the files that I used to train and evaluate doc2vec and LDA on RIT's supercomputer, SPORC, minus the corpus.